vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/056/06_punAne_tanvA.md

 +++
 In ab mitháḥ ‘mutually’ and svéna dákṣeṇa ‘by your own skill’ seem implicitly to contrast.

-On ūhyā́the see Oldenberg and more recently Kü (489-90) and Hoffmann (Aufs.
+On ūhyā́the see Oldenberg and more recently Kümmel (489-90) and Hoffmann (Aufs.
 III.776).